 The Loan Fund has been granted status as a Community Development Financial Institution (CDFI) by the U.S. Department of the Treasury (the Treasury), qualifying it for certain awards and support from the Treasury.
-The Loan Fund has received a permanent loan capital - subordinated loans payable from the Treasury (see Note 6) which was repaid in 2019.
-During 2019 and 2018, the Loan Fund received Capital Magnet Fund awards (see Note 2) of \$4,800,000 and \$3,900,000, respectively.
-The Loan Fund also received \$1,500,000 and \$2,507,505 of Healthy Foods Financing Initiative awards in 2019 and 2018, respectively.
+The Loan Fund has received a permanent loan capital - subordinated loan payable from the Treasury (see Note 6) which was repaid in 2019.
+During 2020 and 2019, the Loan Fund received Capital Magnet Fund awards (see Note 2) of \$6,000,000 and \$4,800,000, respectively.
+The Loan Fund also received \$2,750,000 and \$1,500,000 of Healthy Foods Financing Initiative awards in 2020 and 2019, respectively.

-In connection with the assistance received from the Treasury, the Loan Fund is generally required to adhere to specific performance goals and requirements as outlined in each agreement with the Treasury and affordability requirements of the Capital Magnet funds.
+In connection with the assistance received from the Treasury, the Loan Fund is generally required to pursue specific performance goals and adhere to other requirements as outlined in each agreement with the Treasury.
 Failure to adhere to these requirements may result in discontinued Federal assistance from the Treasury, repayment of Federal assistance received, and ineligibility to receive future funding.